joshuascan/joshuascan/README.md

 ### Hi there.
-My name's Josh and I'm a musician turned web developer. 👋
+My name's Josh and I'm an eager to learn web developer. 👋

 A bit about me...